 The weather isn’t something you can bet on in Ireland, we can often experience four seasons worth of weather in one day!
-What you can bet on is there’s lots of family fun to be had in Galway no matter what the weather is.
-There’s plenty of parks, family farms, adventure centres and lots more to keep you and the kids entertained.
-Here’s a list of some of our favourites:
+What you can bet on is there’s lots of things to do in Galway with kids, no matter what the weather is.
+There’s plenty of parks, family farms, adventure centres and lots more to keep you and the kids entertained, for the perfect family breaks in Galway.
+Here’s a list of 8 things to do in Galway with kids, that our favourites:

 Much more than a swimming pool and gym, Lesiureland is a one-stop entertainment centre overlooking the incredible Galway Bay.
 The centre is home to three swimming pools including a children’s pool with interactive water features, an inflatable obstacle course and a giant 65m water slide.